asjadnaqvi/The-Stata-Guide/README.md

 ### How can you support the guides?

-These guides are meant as a public service and I really enjoy writing them, and getting feedback from you guys.
+These guides are meant as a public service and I really enjoy writing them and getting feedback from you guys.

 But if you want to support the content creation, then you can: